 Armenian Nursing & Rehabilitation Center is located in Jamaica Plain, Massachusetts, a city with 35,401 people.
 Featuring an overall grade of A-, this is clearly a very strong facility.
 You flat out can't do any better than this facility.
-As you will see below, this nursing home performed just as well in our category ratings.
-We gave it a straight A report card!
+As you will see below, this nursing home also performed just fine in our category ratings.
+It is hard to poke holes in this facility's profile.

 Armenian Nursing & Rehabilitation Center